 The RIPE NCC implements procedures as part of the RIPE Policy Development Process (PDP).
-New policy requests or requests for changes to be made to existing policies are discussed in the RIPE NCC Policy Implementation Coordination Group (PICG).
+The implementation of RIPE Policy is done in the RIPE NCC Policy Implementation Coordination Group (PICG).

-- To provide transparency and consistency of the procedures - To provide procedural information and responses to the RIPE community - To support and promote global Internet IP address policies - To document and maintain a clear overview of new and changed policies
+- To provide transparency and consistency of the procedures - To provide procedural information and responses to the RIPE community - To support and promote global Internet IP address policies - To translate RIPE Policy into RIPE NCC procedures - To document and maintain a clear overview of new and changed procedures